 Let no man say when he is tempted, I am tempted of God: for God cannot be tempted with evil, neither tempteth he any man.
 James 1:13 KJV

 Trauma does not have to define the rest of your life!

 The traumatic event or victimization was not from God, it was a result of living in a fallen world where evil can influence us and others.
-The excessive fearful effects of the trauma were due to a spirit of fear joining a person in that instance and they were unable to go to Father God to help them to properly process and heal from it.
+The excessive fearful effects of the trauma were due to a spirit of fear joining a person in that instance and they were unable to go to Father God for help to properly process and heal from it.

 At any point in life, we may find ourselves in an adverse situation.
 We may have the initial response of fight or flight in order to protect ourselves in that instant but we do not need to agree with a spirit of fear that wants to join us long term and allow it to project evil into our future.

-In fact, when we are renewed in our mind and begin to walk by faith and trust in God rather than fear, we will find that previously stressful situations will not affect us the same way.
-When something bad happens, we will have greater presence of mind to deal with it rationally and move on.
+In fact, when we are renewed in our minds and begin to walk by faith and trust in God rather than fear, we will find that previously stressful situations will not affect us the same way.
+When something bad happens, we will have a greater presence of mind to deal with it rationally and move on.

 This comes by maturing in our relationship with Father God as we continually take our hurts, pain, and frustrations to Him.
-Through this we can become stronger as a result of trials and tribulations instead of folding under them!
+Through this, we can become stronger as a result of trials and tribulations instead of folding under them!